powerkernel/yii2-skeleton/README.md

     composer global require "fxp/composer-asset-plugin:~1.1.1"
-    composer create-project -s dev --prefer-dist modernkernel/yii2-skeleton yii-application
+    composer create-project -s dev --prefer-dist modernkernel/yii2-skeleton yii-application or if you want to install packages from ```source```

+    composer create-project -s dev --prefer-source modernkernel/yii2-skeleton yii-application

 The first command installs the [composer asset plugin](https://github.com/francoispluchino/composer-asset-plugin/) which allows managing bower and npm package dependencies through Composer.
 You only need to run this command